 Winner: not Bitcoin

 Bitcoin’s position is precarious when it comes to government.
 Bitcoin is legal in most countries, but rules and restrictions vary by country and are still evolving.
-In the swish of a pen, Bitcoin could become illegal, deemed a “security” and have massive regulation, or heavily taxed.
-The anonymous nature of the coin would make it difficult to enforce, but companies would not be able to offer Bitcoin as a payment option, restoring it to its original peer to peer nature.
+In the swish of a pen, Bitcoin could become illegal, deemed a “security” and have massive regulation, or be heavily taxed.
+The anonymous nature of the coin would make it difficult to enforce, but companies would not be able to offer Bitcoin as a payment option, restoring it to its original limited peer to peer nature.

 Gold could also come under condemnation.
 Particularly since WWI, governments have been manipulating gold away from the people.
 The good news is that, as a physical commodity that has been around for longer than law itself, things change less frequently and there is a long list of precedent cases to draw from.